cerner/fhir.cerner.com/content/millennium/r4/clinical/summary/procedure.md

 ## Create

-Create a new Procedure.
+Create a new procedure.

     POST /Procedure

 _Notes_

 * Only the body fields mentioned below are supported.
-Unsupported fields will be ignored.
+Unsupported fields are ignored.

 ### Authorization Types